-A fully franked final dividend of 7.0 cents per share (last year 5.0 cents per share) has been declared by the Directors.
-This follows the interim fully franked dividend of 7.0 cents per share paid in March 2010, making the total dividend of 14 cents per share for the year, representing a payout ratio of 53.9% of earnings.
-This final dividend has not been provided for in the accounts as it was declared after balance date on 24 August 2010.
-This is in accordance with the Accounting Standard AASB 137 "Provisions, Contingent Liabilities and Contingent Assets".
+We have declared a fully franked final dividend of 5.0 cents per share (last year 7.0 cents per share).
+This follows the interim dividend of 5.0 cents per share paid in March 2011, making a total dividend of 10.0 cents per share.
+The final dividend will be paid on 31 October 2011, with the date for determining entitlements being 17 October 2011.